-If ARB determines that there has been an unintentional reversal, and ARB offset credits have been issued to the offset project, ARB will retire a quantity of ARB offset credits from the Forest Buffer Account according to section 95983(b)(2)(A) or (B), as applicable.
+If CARB determines that there has been an unintentional reversal, and ARB offset credits have been issued to the offset project, CARB will retire a quantity of ARB offset credits from the Forest Buffer Account according to section 95983(b)(5)(A) or (B), as applicable.

 If the forest project came into the program directly under a Compliance Offset Protocol and did not transition from an Early Action Offset Program, ARB will retire ARB offset credits in the amount of metric tons CO2e reversed for all Reporting Periods.